verse-pbc/plur/README.md

 So, to get this to build:

 1. Clone the flutter_link_previewer repo: `git clone git@github.com:flyerhq/flutter_link_previewer.git`
-2. Change to the `plur` directory where you’ll run the rest of the commands
+2. Change to the `plur` directory where you’ll run the rest of the commands: `cd plur`
 2. `git submodule init`
 3. `flutter pub get`
 4. `flutter build ios`